 Depending on the section you choose, day hikes range from about 3.5 to six miles in length, and most are considered difficult or strenuous, with steep sections as you descend to the beaches.
 The Crescent Beach section in Redwood National Park is an exception, with a flat, easy section, perfect for families.

-More Hiking, Camping, and Sightseeing Ideas for your California Adventure
+More Outdoor Ideas for Your California Adventure

 Hiking: If you are looking for more great hikes in northern California, consider hitting the trails in Yosemite National Park or exploring the best trails around Lake Tahoe.
 These are good options if you are visiting between spring and fall.
 For something a little more urban, try our guide to the best hikes near San Francisco.

 Camping: Campers should not miss the opportunity to spend a night under the stars and towering Redwoods.
 Find the perfect spot with our article on the best campgrounds in Redwood National and State Parks.
 You'll also find incredible areas to base yourself in the campgrounds in Sequoia National Park and Kings Canyon National Park.
 Here, you can camp in the sequoias, along rushing rivers, or in the far reaches of the dramatic canyon.
 In summer, set your sights on camping around Lake Tahoe.